Strilanc/Cirq/docs/circuits.rst

     print(moment)
     # prints "X((0, 2)) and CZ((0, 0), (0, 1))"

-Note that is not the only way to construct moments, nor even the typical method, but illustrates that a :class:`~cirq.Moment` is just a collection of operations on disjoint sets of qubits.
+Note that this is not the only way to construct moments, nor even the typical method, but illustrates that a :class:`~cirq.Moment` is just a collection of operations on disjoint sets of qubits.